 What we need:

-To make the factory happen we will need to purchase a plot of land large enough to house the operation.
+We have already acquired a parcel for land for the project.
 We will then need to construct a factory building that is at least 2500 square feet.
 We will need to purchase two molds and two presses for forming the pots.
 We will also need to raise money to pay for the expenses Potters for Peace trainer to travel on-site.